 Director: David Lynch

 The early David Lynch film Eraserhead is about a man that is constantly imprisoned and destroyed by his own libido.
 While it seems as though he would learn from his mistakes, he quickly “erases” those lessons every time a new opportunity presents itself.
 What is most interesting here is that most of what is on the screen is symbolic rather than literal; where Lynch’s more recent films require deconstructing and reassembling a convoluted timeline to discover meaning, the events here are chronological, but most of what is presented requires interpretation.
 At one point, when the main character decides to cheat on his wife with an attractive neighbor while his infant child is in the room, his head pops off, flies out the window, and lands in the street, where it is picked up by a passerby who then saws it open and uses his brain to make erasers for pencils.
 There’s also a wet dream sequence where symbolic representations of what is wasted during wet dreams fall from the ceiling and are stepped on by the grotesque representation of an objectified woman that is the subject of the dream.
-It’s all visually and intellectually fascinating, and it’s now available to watch on the Criterion Channel.
+It’s all visually and intellectually fascinating, and it’s now available to watch on the Criterion Channel and HBO Max.

 The Exterminating Angel (1962)